 At Realspeed we treat every vehicle with the care and dedication that we would want for our own car.
-We have extensive knowledge of Ford electronic engine controls, SCT tuning software, high performance engine design theory and forced induction (supercharging, turbocharging, nitrous).
+We have extensive knowledge of Ford electronic engine controls, SCT, HP tuners and other tuning software, high performance engine design theory and forced induction (supercharging, turbocharging, nitrous).
 We have the experience to give you the best tune possible.
 We go the extra mile to make sure your tune comes out right (see below).

 Q. What makes a Realspeed tune better?

-Realspeed does a complete 30 point MAF Transfer calibration mapping, not just full throttle like some other tuners
+- Realspeed does a complete 38 point MAF Transfer calibration mapping from idle to redline, not just full throttle like some other tuners

-Fuel pressure is checked and/or set, timing is checked/set, spark plug checked for the correct type & heat range, O2 sensor function checked, ACT & coolant temp sensor function checked, TPS sensor checked.
+- Fuel pressure is checked and/or set, timing is checked/set, spark plug checked for the correct type & heat range, O2 sensor function checked, ACT & coolant temp sensor function checked, TPS sensor checked.
 IMRC and variable cam-timing functions are also monitored on vehicles equipped with those features.

 - 1996-2022 Mustangs are data-logged with SCT Live-Link or one of several other data-scanning software suites to see & record computer inputs & outputs in real time

-Vortech Superchargers Top-Tier Installer.
+- Vortech Superchargers Top-Tier Installer.
 Recommended by Vortech for tuning their superchargers.
-Experienced with Roush, Whipple, Kenne-Bell, Paxton, Procharger, Powerdyne Saleen and Edelbrock superchargers.
+Experienced with Roush, Whipple, Kenne-Bell, Paxton, Procharger, Powerdyne, Saleen, VMP, Magnuson, Tork Tech and Edelbrock superchargers.
 Experienced with Hellion, HP, On3 and other turbocharger systems.

 Q. How long does it take to tune a car on the dyno?
 How many passes do you make?